-Students withdrawing from the MS-TCVM program and/or MS-TCVM courses may notify Chi University of their intent to withdraw in any manner.
+Students withdrawing from a graduate level program and/ or graduate level courses may notify Chi University of their intent to withdraw in any manner.
 This is considered an Official Withdrawal.
-The Withdrawal Date is the date the student provides official notification to the Student Services Department of the intent to withdraw; or, if the student did not begin the withdrawal process or otherwise notify the school of the intent to withdraw, the withdrawal
+The Withdrawal Date is the date the student provides official notification to the Student Services Department of the intent to withdraw; or, if the student did not begin the withdrawal process or otherwise notify the school of the intent to withdraw, the withdrawal date will be the last date of attendance, further explained below.
+If Chi University determines that a student did not begin the withdrawal process or otherwise notify the school of the intent to withdraw due to illness, accident, grievous personal loss, or other circumstances beyond the student's control, Chi University may determine the appropriate withdrawal date.
+This is considered an Unofficial Withdrawal.
+In these instances, Chi University may use as the student's withdrawal date a student's last day of attendance at an academically related activity, such as attendance in class, taking an exam, attending a tutorial, engaging in computer-assisted instruction, or turning in a class assignment.

 Course withdrawals are only permitted before 50% of the course has elapsed.
-Tuition for courses withdrawn from during the drop/add period will be refunded (less non-refundable fees), while tuition for courses withdrawn from after the drop/add period are nonrefundable.
+Tuition for courses withdrawn from during the drop/add period will be refunded (less non-refundable fees), while tuition for courses withdrawn from after the drop/add period are non-refundable.
 If a student withdraws from a course during the drop/add period, the student is responsible for returning any class material that was shipped to them within 3 weeks from the withdrawal date.
 If the materials are not received by Chi University within 3 weeks, a \$25 fee will apply.